 Step five: Pass a dowel into one hole and out of the opposite side.
 Attach 2 or 3 clothes pegs.
 Repeat for the other dowels, alternating the colours.
 Add a ping pong ball and then kick off!

 Perfect for storing jewellery, trinkets and all-things-precious, this dainty trinket box is made of lolly sticks and decorated with gems and beads, or anything else you fancy!
-They could either keep it for themselves or make as a gift.

 Top tip: when lining up the lolly sticks for the base and lid, try using a ruler to help you achieve perfectly straight lines and keep your box nice and square.